AshrafulPatHan/Royal_Restaurant_server/doc/key/work.md

 user routes
 - all food
 - sort by price         (food)
 - sort by test food     ( sweet, spicy)
 - drink
 - sort by price         (drink)
 - order food            (post:method)
 - cancel order food     (delete:method)
 - add review            (after order a food user can review the website)

 table reservation algoriddim
-- show all available table
+- show all available table {data:json}
 - table reservation
 - mail customer (when the table is available the algoriddim auto mail the customer)